Scythe (board game): Alternate versions

 In 2017, Stonemaier Games published a stand-alone spin-off to Scythe.
 Titled My Little Scythe, the game was initially a fan project that was later developed into a print and play designed by Hoby and Vienna Chou, which received the 2017 Golden Geek Award for Best Print and Play game.
 The game was inspired by Scythe and featured similar mechanisms, but was re-themed and simplified for a more casual, family-friendly experience.
 Initially, the designer wanted to incorporate the My Little Pony franchise, although due to problems with licensing, the board game is not directly connected to that franchise.
 An expansion adding two new factions and airships, titled My Little Scythe: Pie in the Sky, was released in June 2020.

 In a Techraptor review, Travis Williams praised the game’s accessibility, engagement, mechanics, playtime, and components.
-This sentiment was echoed by Polygon, which also praised the game’s accessibility and mechanics.
+This sentiment was echoed by Polygon, which also praised the game's accessibility and mechanics.
 Michał Szewczyk from Rebel Times concluded that the game is a well-executed if simplified version of Scythe, bridging the world of serious board games and family games.

 In 2018, Scythe: Digital Edition, a video game, was released by Asmodee Digital as a digital adaptation of Scythe.
 The game was released on 5 September 2018 on Steam for PC, including both Mac and Windows.
 In 2020, a mobile version was subsequently released and available to download on iOS and Android.
 Iron Harvest, a real-time strategy game inspired by Scythe's 1920s setting, was also released in September 2020, and was positively received for its artwork and thematic setting.

+Sequel

+A standalone sequel to Scythe, called Expeditions, was announced February 2023.
+The game was released September 29, 2023, featuring design by Stegmaier, with Rozalski providing art and worldbuilding.
+In Expeditions, players have to explore and gather resources.
+It is a competitive game, but does not feature warfare like Scythe.
+Instead, the players gain points by performing various feats, such as collecting cards, completing quests, and upgrading their mechs.

+Expeditions was met with positive feedback.
+Samantha Nelson of IGN gave the game a score of eight out of ten, calling it "a worthy successor to Scythe," also praising its art and compononents.
+Kristoffer Hamborg of Avisen Danmark gave it five out of six stars, praising its game mechanics and rhythm, saying that "if one is a fan of worker placement, Expeditions is worth checking out."

+A digital demo version of Expeditions is available through Tabletopia.